MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/project/project-concepts.md

 ## Related content

-To see some examples of project queries for common tasks, see the [Project Query Overview](./project.md)
+To see some examples of project queries for common tasks, see [Project Query Overview (VisualStudio.Extensibility)](./project.md) or [Project Query Overview (Visual Studio SDK)](../../project-vssdk.md)

 For a sample extension that uses the project query API, see [Project Query Sample](https://github.com/Microsoft/VSExtensibility/tree/main/New_Extensibility_Model/Samples/VSProjectQueryAPISample/README.md)